-After gearing up and making your way through the tunnel you will find a somewhat casual hiking trail outlined with your new lifeline, a 11mm in diameter cable.
-The relatively mellow first section of the route is a welcomed introduction to the redundant travel of constantly clipping and re-clipping your carabiners.
-As you continue into the 3 hour route (listed guided time) you quickly drop closer and closer to the cliffs edge where the inevitable airy dance begins along the top of a 3,000 foot vertical cliff wall.
+After gearing up and making your way through the tunnel, you will find a somewhat casual hiking trail outlined with your new lifeline, a 11mm in diameter cable.
+The relatively mellow first section of the route is a welcome introduction to the important rhythm of constantly clipping and re-clipping your carabiners.
+As you continue into the 3 hour route (listed guided time) you quickly drop closer and closer to the cliff edge where the inevitable airy dance begins along the top of a 3,000 foot vertical cliff wall.
+Yowza!
+Be sure to leash your camera before heading out, in order to share your impressive photos when you get home.

-Just as you are taking in the reality of where you are and perhaps ready for a cigarette even if you’re a non-smoker, you pass a base jumping platform equipped with a check in walkie talkie.
-When I embarked on the Klettersteig a few years ago there were ½ a dozen basejumpers that showed up just behind me at this section of the route.
-As I was managing to extract my camera to capture their unthinkable pursuit, each brightly suited dare devil took their turn checking in with base operations via the walkie talkie.
-As each person was given the clear that no helicopters or paragliders were traveling below them, they one by one leapt from this wooden platform like birds taking flight into the green, still small, very small, valley below.
-After what felt like minutes watching these humans fly through the sky, you see their tiny parachutes release into big pillows of fabric as they navigate to the landing zone below.
-Check out this video that I took along the Klettersteig in 2015,
+Just as you are taking in the reality of where you are and perhaps ready for a cigarette – even if you’re a non-smoker – you pass a base jumping platform equipped with a check in walkie talkie.
+When I embarked on the Klettersteig a few years ago, half a dozen base jumpers arrived behind me at this section of the route.
+As I watched, each brightly suited daredevil took turns checking in with base operations via the walkie talkie.
+As they were given the clear that no helicopters or paragliders were below them, they leapt like birds taking flight into the green, small, very small, valley below.
+Many beats later, you see their tiny parachutes release into big pillows of fabric as they navigate to the landing zone below.
+Check out this video I captured of the base jumpers.

-The Klettersteig is a perfect addition to your Bernese Oberland travels.
-I recommend hiring a local guide for safety and knowledge and be sure to leash your camera in order to share your impressive photos when you get home.
+The Klettersteig is a perfect choice for an adventurous addition to your Bernese Oberland travels.
+I recommend hiring a guide for safety and knowledge, but whether you do it guided or on your own, you’re sure to have a thrilling day!